Lithuanian Activist Front: Background

 The German-Soviet Non-Aggression Pact (Molotov–Ribbentrop Pact), signed on 23 August 1939, assured Nazi Germany and the Soviet Union of mutual non-aggression.
 A secret addendum divided the Baltic States and Poland between them and also reincorporated Vilnius into Lithuania.
-Another amendment a month reassigned Lithuania from Germany to Russia.
+Another amendment a month later reassigned Lithuania from Germany to Russia.

 In the first of the three invasions of Lithuania in the Second World War, the Soviets overthrew the government of Antanas Smetona in 1940 on the basis of a changing list of disparate pretexts.
 Many Lithuanians were relieved; newspapers had shut down, "the militia confiscated private property, ejected tenants from their homes, publicly called for liquidation of 'enemies of the people' and terrorized the population", and Smetona had stopped holding elections.
 The Germans arrived on 22 June 1941 and within days required the Jewish population to wear a star, among many other restrictions.
 Within a few more days, Einsatzkommando 9 was pulling Jewish men from their homes for purported work assignments.

 Just days earlier, the NKVD had rounded up and deported between 15,851 and 20,000 “anti-Soviet elements” from across Lithuania.
 Most of the tens of thousands of people deported were sent to Siberia.
 Hundreds of political prisoners were tortured to death.
 The widespread press coverage blames the local Communists but also Jews, who were stereotyped by the Lithuanian media of the time as closely associated with the Soviets.
-Other stereotypes existed on both sides.
-Lithuanians for instance considered language an important part of national identity, yet Litvaks tended to speak Yiddish or Russian, and to live in cities, while they in turn considered the Lithuanians rather rustic folk.

 Historians generally divide the Lithuanian Shoah in four stages, Stanislovas Stasiulis writes: